Testing Thermoplastic Composites against Steel

 Compared to the other metal finishes, those on aluminum alloy 2024 counter-faces proved to have a narrower tolerance range yield acceptable wear factors for the plastic composites.
 The lowest wear rated occurred with the 12 to 16 µin. finish on the aluminum.

 PTFE-lubricated unreinforced nylon 6/6 and the PTFE-lubricated, aramid-fiber-reinforced nylon 6/6 composited provided thr lowest wear rates of any mating pair involving thr aluminum alloy.
 However, the wear factors o all plastic composites tested against aluminum were higher the corresponding wear factors generated against steel, stainless steel or brass.
 Excessive system wear with phosphor bronze counter-faces was noted with all thermoplastic composites except for those tested with the same two PTFE-lubricated formulations.

 Wear Behavior of Fluoropolymer-Based Composites

 PTFE composites containing inorganic fillers such as graphite powder, coke flour and milled-glass fibers yielded higher wear factors and mating-surface wear when run against aluminum than against steel.
 In contrast, PTFE composites containing bronze and synergistic MoS2, yield lower composite and mating-metal wear rates against aluminum than against steel.
-PTFE composites containing PPS, polyoxybenzoate, and aromatic reinforcing polymer (ARP) organic fillers c similar ear rates and mating-surface wear when run against steel and aluminum.
-With all fluoropolymer composites, friction coefficients of friction were greater against aluminum n against steel.
+PTFE composites containing PPS, polyoxybenzoate, and aromatic reinforcing polymer (ARP) organic fillers similar ear rates and mating-surface wear when run against steel and aluminum.
+With all fluoropolymer composites, coefficients of friction were greater against aluminum than against steel.

 Craftech Industries Inc. specializes in plastics that exhibit excellent wear resistant properties.
 Give us a call at 1 800 833 5130 for help with your plastic part needs.